imiguelrodriguez/Sudoku/README.md

 2. Backtracking algorithm (SudokuBacktracking).

 Several sudokus are defined in the sudokus directory (.csv files), with which the program will be tested.
+It also allows to visualize it in screen, with SudokuWindow class.

 **Authors:** Ignacio Miguel Rodríguez ([see profile](https://github.com/imiguelrodriguez/)) and Said Trujillo de León ([see profile](https://github.com/31ldts)).